matheus-alpe/vue-mastery-pratices/README.md

-# Vue 3 default setup for exercises.
+# Vue 3 Default Setup

+- Each exercise has his own branch